giovannicandotti/auth2/README.md

 **Key features**:
   * just drag&drop or copy&paste QR code image, nothing to type.
   * save locally the secret, in an AES256 salted encrypted format, via a 'Master Password'.
+  * use a popup to avoid browser storage of Master Password.
-  * choose between cookie and local storage, as you prefer.
+  * choose between cookie and local storage.

 **ToDo list**